 Using the Sharing Center

-You can share Passwords and Secure Notes directly from the Sharing Center.
+You can share Passwords and Secure Notes directly from the Sharing Center from the Desktop app.
 From there, click on the dark green Add new button at the top of the window.

 Select the items you want to share and the group(s) you want to share with by manually entering them or clicking the down arrow button to the right.
 Next, pick the permission settings you want to set for the entire group.
 Please note that you can choose between two permission settings: Full Rights and Limited Rights.
 Note that when sharing with a group, all members of the group will receive the same permission settings that you pick.